-11. Short-Term Borrowings
+10. Short-Term Borrowings

-The Company has the ability to utilize intra-day or overnight financing available from Bank of New York to facilitate certain underwriting and advisory transactions.
-As of December 31, 2019, there were no short-term borrowings outstanding.
+The Company can utilize intra-day or overnight collateralized financing available from Bank of New York to facilitate certain underwriting and advisory transactions.
+As of December 31, 2020, there were no short-term borrowings outstanding.

-12. Financial Instruments with Off-Balance Sheet Risk
+11. Financial Instruments with Off-Balance Sheet Risk

 In the normal course of business, the Company's activities involve the clearance, execution, settlement, and financing of various securities transactions.
-These activities may expose the Company to off-balance sheet risk in the event the customer or counterparty is unable to fulfill its contracted obligations, and the Company has to purchase or sell the financial instrument underlying the contract at a loss.
+These activities may expose the Company to off-balance sheet risk in the event the customer or counterparty is unable to fulfill its contracted obligations, and the Company must purchase or sell the financial instrument underlying the contract at a loss.